 Keith F. Safian, MBA, FACHE

-Keith Safian is the Chief Advisor of Hospital Management at SCALE Healthcare.
+Keith Safian is the Executive Partner, Hospital Management at SCALE Healthcare.

 – 30 years of senior leadership experience within the healthcare industry.